AdobeDocs/contributor.en/user/overview.md

 ## Get more involved

 Other topics help you get started productively contributing to Microsoft Docs.
-They explain working with GitHub repositories, Markdown tools, and extensions used in the Microsoft Docs platform.
+They explain working with GitHub repositories, Markdown tools, and extensions used in the Adobe Docs platform.